F/3278 Lance Corporal Albert Bierton, Middlesex Regiment

 Killed in Action 23rd October 1918 near Forest (today Forest-en-Cambrésis), France

 Albert Bierton was born in Ivinghoe, Bucks, the second of the five children of Eli Bierton and Matilda née Collins.
 His father was an Agricultural Labourer.
 Albert’s elder sister Rosa Elsie, b.
 1890, is shown with their parents in High Street, Ivinghoe in the 1891 Census.
-His younger sister Ethel was born in Ivinghoe in 1895 but the two youngest children Violet May, b.
-1st November 1896 and George, b.
-15th April 1901, were born in Little Gaddesden.
-In the 1901 Census, the family was living at 34 Little Gaddesden.
+His younger sister Ethel was born in Ivinghoe in 1895 but the two youngest children Violet May, born 1st November 1896 and George, born 15th April 1901, were born in Little Gaddesden.
+In the 1901 Census, the family lived at 34 Little Gaddesden.

 Albert attended Little Gaddesden School.
 He had started there in the Infants’ Class by 10th November 1897, when he was recorded absent with Mumps.

 In 1901 he distinguished himself in the Religious Knowledge examination during the annual Diocesan Inspection.